Thanks for stopping by. Greetings from a small town in southern New Hampshire - - 60 miles NorthWest of Boston

 Standing on the top of the tower, Boston's tallest buildings can easily be seen: the "Pru" (Prudential Center) and the John Hancock tower.

-Snow from the Feb.
-2013 storms.
-(The tower can be seen, in the far left top corner, about an inch in from the side border)
+The tower can be seen, in the far left top corner, about an inch in from the side border

-For the big storms in March, my Plow Guy had to use his Front-End Loader, to get the snow up and over the big piles from previous storms.
+For the big storms in late Winter, my Plow Guy has to use his Front-End Loader, to get the snow up and over the big piles from previous storms.

 Maybe we've been married too long - HI ! - because the XYL said: "Gary - How about putting a small woodstove & some electricity into the shed & make it into your radio shackso you're not bothering me in the house."